raspberrypilearning/hows-your-day/en/step_1.md

 ### Graph that mood

-This is a **mood indicator** that helps people keep track of their mood, and let others know how they're feeling.
+This **mood indicator** helps people keep track of their mood, and let others know how they're feeling.

 The program has:
 + A start-up screen